 This form is to confirm the modules you are studying at the host university.
 It will be given in hard copy or emailed to students before their study period.

 This form must be signed by you and the departmental Erasmus advisor before you leave for your Erasmus placement.
-Once signed by the host, it should then be returned to the IPO by scan.
+Once signed by the host, it should then be returned to the Study Abroad Office by scan.
 The original should be kept by you in case of any changes.

 Erasmus report and London Met questionnaire